-- Asseco Data Systems S.A. complies with all privacy protection and processing principles set out in GDPR also with regard to data entrusted by other Controllers or Trusters.
+- Asseco Data Systems S.A. complies with all privacy and processing rules set forth in the RODO also with respect to data entrusted by other Administrators or Entrustors.

-- Personal Data — all information about an individual identified or identifiable by one or more factors specific to the individual’s physical, physiological, genetic, mental, economic, cultural or social identity, including device IP, location data, Internet identifier, and information collected through cookies and other similar technology.
+- Personal data - all information about a natural person identified or identifiable by one or more specific factors that determine physical, physiological, genetic, mental, economic, cultural or social identity, including device IP, location data, Internet ID and information collected through cookies and other similar technology.

-- The Personal Data Controller processes data in accordance with the following principles:
+- The Personal Data Administrator processes data in accordance with the following principles:

-- Fairness and lawfulness - meaning that data will be processed fairly, in accordance with correctly identified, GDPR-compliant legal bases that are appropriate to the particular processing activity.
+- Reliability and lawfulness - meaning that data will be processed fairly, in accordance with correctly identified, RODO-compliant legal bases that are adequate for each processing activity.
 The Personal Data Controller identifies and determines the appropriate legal basis for each processing activity.

-- in the case of data collection from the data subject, at the latest at the time of collection,
+- in the case of collection of data from the data subject - at the latest at the time of collection,

-• if the data is collected from a source other than the data subject, at the latest within 30 days of collection;
+- in the case of collection of data from a source other than the data subject - no later than within 30 days of their acquisition;

-3. Correctness — which means that the processed data is correct, truthful and, if necessary, subject to updates.
+- Correctness - meaning that the processed data are correct, truthful and are subject to updates when necessary.

-4. Storage restrictions — which means that data will be kept in a manner that identifies the data subject for no longer than is necessary for the purposes for which the data is processed.
+- Storage limitations - meaning that data will be stored in a way that allows the data subject to be identified for no longer than necessary to fulfill the purposes for which the data are processed.

-5. Integrity and confidentiality - which means that the data is processed in a manner ensuring its adequate security, and in particular in a manner ensuring protection against: accidental or unauthorized loss, modification, damage or destruction.
-The Personal Data Controller ensures data security through the use of adequate technical and organizational measures.
-The Personal Data Controller shall develop a personal data protection system taking into account the risks defined in their organization to which the processed data is exposed (risk based approach).
+- Integrity and confidentiality - which means that the data are processed in a manner that ensures their adequate security and, in particular, in a manner that ensures protection against: accidental or unauthorized loss, modification, damage or destruction.
+The Personal Data Administrator shall ensure data security through the use of adequate technical and organizational measures.
+The Personal Data Controller shall develop a personal data protection system taking into account the risks defined in his organization to which the processed data are exposed (risk-based approach).
 A description of the measures used is included in this document.

-- The Personal Data Controller strives to ensure that each process, solution or business idea, already at the design stage, is analyzed in terms of the use of personal data in this solution and takes into account the protection of such data.
-This analysis should be carried out further, also during the processing itself (privacy by design).
+- The Data Controller strives to ensure that every process, solution or business idea, as early as in the design phase, should be analyzed for the use of personal data in that solution and take into account the protection of that data.
+This analysis should be carried out further, including already during the processing itself (privacy by design).

-- During the User's visit to the Website, the following information is collected automatically by means of Google Analytics or Cookies:
+- During a User's visit to the Website, the following information is collected, automatically using Google Analytics or Cookies mechanisms:

 - IP address and domain name,

-- The Internet website automatically downloads geographic data as well as data on the activities performed by the User, which will be used only for marketing or statistical analyses.
-The Controller does not carry out any actions aimed at identifying natural persons using the data collected via the Internet website.
+- The Website automatically collects geographic data, as well as data on the activities performed by the User, which will serve only for marketing or statistical analyses.
+The Administrator does not conduct any activities aimed at identifying individuals using the data collected on the Website.

-- In a part of the Internet websites, Asseco Data Systems S.A. employs mechanisms for profiling particular Usage within a given Internet website.
-These Internet websites collect data on User activity, namely: the history of searches, clicks, visits to a given Internet website and its subpages, User login and registration dates, data on the use of specific services.
-The profiling of the listed information may result in receiving personalized information related to the User's activity within the Internet website.
+- Asseco Data Systems S.A. in part of the Websites applies mechanisms for profiling a given User within a given Website.
+These Websites collect data on User activity, namely: search histories, clicks, visits to a given Website and its sub-sites, User login and registration dates, data on the use of certain services.
+Profiling of the aforementioned information may result in receiving personalized information related to the User's activity on the Website.

-- When using the Internet website, Double Click Cookies are stored in the storage memory of the device used by the User, which:
+- When using the Website, Double Click Cookies are stored in the storage of the device used by the User:

-- collect information on how the User uses the content of the Internet website (they contain a randomly generated 18-digit, unique identifier assigned to Internet browsers installed on specific User devices),
+- collect information on how you use the content of the Website (they include a randomly generated 18-digit unique identifier assigned to web browsers installed on specific User devices),

-- are used for storing the data of a logged-in User to a given Internet website (active sessions) concerning, among others, the chosen language of the website, settings of search filters, User data (login or name) used for logging into the given website or the authorization token in the given website.
+- are used to store data of a logged-in User to a given Website (active sessions) concerning, among others, the selected language of the Website, search filter settings, User data (login or name) used to log in to a given Website, or authorization token in a given Website.

-- The device identifier stored in the Double Click Cookie is added to a remarketing list which is stored on Google servers and then grouped according to specific categories.
+- The ID of a particular device stored in the Double Click Cookie is added to a remarketing list, which is stored on Google's servers and then grouped by specific categories.

-- The information stored in the Cookie files on the User's device’s storage is then used for remarketing purposes.
+- The information stored in cookies, located in the storage of the User's device, is later used for remarketing.

-- Remarketing is the use of data collected in cookies by external providers in order to display advertisements on the basis of data collected during User's use of the Internet website.
+- Remarketing involves the use of data collected in cookies, by third-party vendors, to display advertisements based on data collected during the User's use of the Website content.

-- The user can independently manage cookies in their web browsers by selecting the following tab in the browser options: Privacy and Security.
-The User may also opt out of receiving ads, using Google’s ad opt-out option or on the Network Advertising Initiative website.
+- The user can manage cookies himself in his browser by selecting the Privacy and Security tab in the browser options.
+The user can also opt out of receiving advertisements, using the option to disable Google ads or on the Network Advertising Initiative website.

-- Cookies in no way modify other data stored in the User's device’s storage, nor do they affect the proper operation of the operating system.
+- Cookies do not in any way modify other data in the storage of the User's device, as well as do not affect the proper operation of the operating system.

-- The Personal Data Controller shares (and entrusts) personal data with other entities (data recipients) on the basis of:
+- The Personal Data Administrator shares (including entrusts) personal data with other entities (data recipients) on the basis of: